forestryio/forestry.io/hugo/content/blog/5-options-for-automating-your-software-deployments.md

 The variety of CI/CD options has made automation more accessible to developers than ever before.
 Open source apps with straight-forward build requirements can take advantage of **TravisCI’s** free offering.
 Users with code already in GitLab should look into using **Gitlab CI**. **Drone** is a good choice for users who want a simple, self-hosted solution, especially if they’re familiar with `docker-compose` syntax. **CircleCI** is a great choice for those who want flexibility but don’t want the burden of self-hosting. **Jenkins** will require some man-hours to support it, but is an incredibly capable piece of software.

 What do you use for automation?
 Is there a killer feature that I missed? {{% slack_invite_link "Let us know in our Slack Community!" %}}

+---

+***Updated August 27, 2018:*** *a previous version of this article incorrectly stated that GitLab CI could only be used with GitLab-hosted projects.
+GitLab's Premium plan and higher plans enable using Gitlab CI with external repositories.*

 <div style="margin-top: 2em; padding: 20px 40px;background: #f7f7f7;">
 <h2>Join us every Friday :date:</h2>